texstudio-org/texstudio/utilities/manual/source/configuration.md

 Launch Acrobat Reader from TeXstudio
 : `"*(your Reader path)*" "?am.pdf"`

-Naviation and closing are achieved via DDE commands.
+Navigation and closing are achieved via DDE commands.
 Since version 10 of the adobe products the DDE service name contains a letter for the Product and the version number.